+'''

 cs105submit -a 01 bits.c

+'''

 You should get a response that 1 file has been submitted and that you will get an email confirming your submission.
 Note, you can resubmit as often as you want up to the deadline.
 Only the most recent submission will be graded.
-Do not make any submissions after the deadline unless you notify the instructor that you are using late days.
+Do not make any submissions after the deadline unless you are using late days.